Brendan O'Neill (author)

 Brendan O'Neill is a British author and pundit.
 He was the editor of Spiked from 2007 to September 2021, and is its chief political writer.
-He has been a columnist for The Australian, The Big Issue, and The Spectator.
+Spiked is commonly identified as right-libertarian.
+Spiked magazine, Spiked Online and the Institute of Ideas are both based in the former Revolutionary Communist Party offices but now promote right wing libertarianism.
+He has been a columnist for The Times of Israel, Haaretz, The Australian, Daily Mail, The Big Issue, The Catholic Herald, Jewish News and The Spectator.

-Once a Trotskyist, O'Neill was formerly a member of the Revolutionary Communist Party and wrote for the party's journal Living Marxism.
-In 2019, O'Neill said he was a Marxist libertarian.

 Career

-O'Neill's parents are from Connemara in west Ireland.
+O'Neill's parents are from Connemara in the west of Ireland.
 He began his career at Living Marxism, the predecessor of Spiked and journal of the Revolutionary Communist Party.
+RCP was distinguished by its contrarianism; among its positions were support for IRA and Saddam Hussein.

 O'Neill has also contributed articles to publications in the United Kingdom, the United States and Australia including The Spectator, the New Statesman, BBC News Online, The Christian Science Monitor, The American Conservative, Salon, Rising East and occasionally blogged for The Guardian, before moving to The Daily Telegraph.
 He writes a column for The Big Issue in London and The Australian in Sydney.
 He also writes articles for The Sun.

 Views

+Ideology, changing political stances and defence of freedom of speech

+Once a Trotskyist, O'Neill was formerly a member of the Revolutionary Communist Party and wrote for the party's journal Living Marxism.
+In 2019, O'Neill said he was a Marxist libertarian.
+In a 2016 interview with The Catholic Weekly, the interviewer, Natasha Marsh writes that "Brendan's crusade for freedom of speech has taken him to places he would rather not go.
+From defending the rights of Anjem Choudary (who advocated Sharia law in Britain) to members of the British Labour Party, whose policies have grated his every moral fibre since he was a "Trotsky-loving teen", Brendan finds his campaign "morally exhausting"...Yet he sees his work defending these "scoundrels" as a necessary evil in the libertarian dream..."If you don't defend the freedom of these outliers, these unpopular, strange, racist, eccentric creatures … we will soon find ourselves outside the acceptable parameters, Christians for example, who are critical of gay marriage."